akramchraibi/akramchraibi/README.md

 # Hi there!
-I'm Akram CHRAIBI 👋
+I'm Akram CHRAIBI :D

 Welcome to my GitHub profile!
 I'm passionate about Networks and Cybersecurity, and I love working on exciting projects that challenge me and allow me to grow.

 ## About Me

-- 🌱 I’m currently learning Network and Telecommunication Engineering in Mohammadia School of Engineers [EMI](https://www.emi.ac.ma/)
+- I’m currently learning Network and Telecommunication Engineering in Mohammadia School of Engineers [EMI](https://www.emi.ac.ma/)
-- 📫 How to reach me: akramchraibi@gmail.com
+- How to reach me: akramchraibi@gmail.com
-- ⚡ Hobbies: IT and swimming
+- Hobbies: IT and swimming

 ## Skills